About ZULRESSO

 Excessive Sedation and Sudden Loss of Consciousness

-In clinical studies, 5% of ZULRESSO-treated patients compared to 0% of placebo-treated patients experienced sedation and somnolence that required dose interruption or reduction.
-Loss of consciousness or altered state of consciousness was reported in 4% of ZULRESSO-treated patients compared with 0% of placebo-treated patients.
+In clinical studies in adults, 5% of ZULRESSO-treated patients compared to 0% of placebo-treated patients experienced sedation and somnolence that required dose interruption or reduction during the infusion.
+Loss of consciousness or altered state of consciousness was reported in 4% of ZULRESSO-treated patients compared with 0% of placebo-treated during the infusion.

 During the infusion, monitor patients for sedative effects every 2 hours during planned, non-sleep periods.
 Immediately stop the infusion if there are signs or symptoms of excessive sedation.
 After symptoms resolve, the infusion may be resumed at the same or lower dose as clinically appropriate.
 Immediately stop the infusion if pulse oximetry reveals hypoxia.
 After hypoxia, the infusion should not be resumed.